0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 ### L2 to L2

-1. When a batch of transactions is processed, the bridge contracts appends the L2 exit tree with a new leaf containing the batch information.
+1. When a batch of transactions is processed, the bridge contract appends the L2 exit tree with a new leaf containing the batch information.
 This updates the L2 exit tree root.

 2. The bridge contracts communicates the L2 exit tree root to the L2 global exit root manager.
 The L2 global exit root manager, however, does not update the global exit tree at this stage.